tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 {{site.data.alerts.note}} If migrating to same version of Oracle RDBMS please ensure that the binaries are on the same patch level. {{site.data.alerts.end}}

 ## Requirements
-This tool is support on Linux only currently.
+This tool is supported on Linux only.

 ## Installation